aitanahierro/aitanahierro/README.md

 ### Hi there 👋

+- 🔭 I’m currently pursuing my Master of Science in Business Analytics at Santa Clara University.
+- 💬 I’m currently learning R, Python, SQL, Java, CSS, HTML and PHP.
+- 📫 How to reach me: https://www.linkedin.com/in/aitanahierrog/

 <!--
 **aitanahierro/aitanahierro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.